Setting up a business in France

 If you're looking to work in France, since 2015 France has made it easier for foreign residents to set up a business in France.

-Setting up a business in France is relatively easy.
+If searching for jobs in France is not your choice and you are considering setting up a business in France this article will provide you with the guidance needed.
 According to the Ernst & Young G20 Entrepreneurship Barometer report 2013, it’s easier to start up business in France than most other G20 countries: it’s cheaper, there are fewer steps and it takes less time.
 You can go through all the procedures required to set up a small to medium-sized business – even one of up to 50 employees – in as little as four and a half days.

 If you want to start a business in France you’ll need to have a residence permit, or be an EU citizen and you may need to have qualifications or diplomas that are recognised in France.
 Then you’ll need to research the market, make budget forecasts and financial plans, and if necessary look for funding.
 You’ll have to select your legal status and register your business.
 This guide explains more on setting up a business in France below.

 Yes, there is a fair bit of bureaucracy – but you can submit your tax declaration online, Are you Looking for a Job